codinronan/embla-carousel-react/README.md

 # Embla Carousel React

-Coming soon!
-Package is finished, just need to wrap it up :fire: .
+README will be updated soon :fire: .